 On the plus side, Shimano has brought out two brand new groupsets: Dura-Ace R9100 and Ultegra R8000 which are both starting to trickle through on 2018 bikes, though less Dura-Ace and more Ultegra in this price range.
 We’re still seeing Shimano being the dominant groupset choice in this price range and on what we would describe as regular road bikes.

 One interesting observation is that while road.cc might be often accused of being very positive about disc brakes, there are very few disc-equipped bikes on this list.
 That’s partly because the brakes are just one aspect of what we evaluate when we test a bike, we certainly don’t have anything against rim brakes, quite the opposite in fact.
 It could also be that disc brakes are still on an upward trajectory and mainly the preserve of endurance and sportive bikes.
-So there’s some way to go before disc brakes out rim brakes that is for sure.
+So there’s some way to go before disc brakes completely replace rim brakes that is for sure.

 Last year the Boardman Road Pro Carbon SLR (£1,799) walked off with the award, which bike will it be this year?
 Read on to find out…